sieve-project/sieve/docs/demo.md

 To do so, run:
 ```
-python3 sieve.py -p rabbitmq-operator -t recreate-rabbitmq-cluster -m learn
+python3 sieve.py -p rabbitmq-operator -t recreate -m learn
 ```
-The command will run the test workload `recreate-rabbitmq-cluster`, collect the events and side effects, infer the causality and generate the time-travel config.
+The command will run the test workload `recreate`, collect the events and side effects, infer the causality and generate the time-travel config.

 After it finishes, you will see
 ```
 Generated 1 time-travel config(s) in log/rabbitmq-operator/recreate-rabbitmq-cluster/learn/generated-config
 ```

-The generated config is exactly the one used in test.
+The generated config is exactly the same as used in test.